KScriven/veryhuman/README.md

 ## Developing

-I start my local development server running the follwing commands (thanks to @SvelteKit for all the coolness)
+I start my local development server running the follwing commands (thanks to @SvelteKit for all the coolness).
+When I develop locally I ensure that I run a version of node that is older than v12.

 ```bash
 npm run dev

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

 ```

+A local version of the website is generated and run from a [localhost](http://localhost:3000/) instance

 ## Building and deploying